ProyectoIntegrador2018/oportunidades/README.md

 npm install
 ```

 Create a .env file in the root directory.
-Please replace with your information
+In Accesos.txt you will be able to find the values for this environment variables.
+Please replace with your information.

 * `PORT` : The port where the app runs
 * `DATABASE` : The URL of your Mongo Database